-Fifteen Magnificent Faberg?
-Eggs on the Exhibition "Lost & Found"
+Fifteen Magnificent Easter Eggs of Faberge on Exhibition "Lost & Found"

 In February 2004, Russian entrepreneur Victor Vekselberg purchased nine Fabergé Imperial Easter eggs from the Malcolm Forbes’ heirs in New York City.
 The collection was transported to Russia and the new owner decided to make it available for viewing by Russians immediately.
 The first exhibition of a unique collection of the great Faberge Easter Eggs on display was organized jointly by the Moscow Kremlin Museums and the Bond of Time Cultural-Historical Foundation and opened in Patriarch Palace of Moscow Kremlin in May 2004.
 It was held in the kremlin for about two months and finished on July 25, 2004.
 It was special exhibits of this collection in Dubrovnik, St. Peterburg and over cities of Russia.